 - Respiratory ailments: The antibiotic effects of the phytochemicals combined with their decongestant benefits can help to relieve respiratory problems ranging from bronchitis to asthma.

-- Heart disease: The vitamin A in holy basil can help to prevent the oxidation of cholesterol in the bloodstream that may lead to heart disease and stroke.
+- Heart disease: Vitamin A in holy basil can help to prevent the oxidation of cholesterol in the bloodstream that may lead to heart disease and stroke.
 Magnesium helps to improve blood flow and maintain the heart’s rhythm.

 Common uses for holy basil